albar965/littlenavmap-manual/src/en/MENUS.rst

 |Open Flight Plan| Open Flight Plan
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Opens an FSX PLN, an FS9 PLN, an FSC PLN, an X-Plane FMS or an FLP flight plan file and shows the flight plan table.
+Opens a flight plan with one of the following formats:

+-  LNMPLN.
+This is the default format of *Little Navmap* which supports all flight plan features like remarks.
+   See :ref:`flight-plan-formats-lnmpln` for information about this format.
+-  PLN: FSX, FS9, FSC or MSFS.
+-  FLP
+-  FMS: X-Plane FMS 11 or FMS 3
+-  FlightGear FGFP
+-  Garmin FPL

 The type of file is determined by content and not file extension.
 See :doc:`FLIGHTPLANFMT` for more information.

 An opened flight plan file will be reloaded on start up (reload and centering can be switched off in the ``Options`` dialog on :ref:`startup` and :ref:`user-interface`).

-Procedure information and ground speed will be added to the flight plan if a PLN file is saved by *Little Navmap*.
-The additional information will be ignored by FSX or P3D but allows to reload all information by *Little Navmap*.

 You can also drag and drop files from a file manager like Windows Explorer or macOS Finder into the *Little Navmap* main window to load them.
-Single flight plans and all allowed formats for loading (``FMS``, ``FLP``, ``PLN``) as well as aircraft performance files (``lnmperf``) are accepted.
+Single flight plans and all allowed formats for loading as well as aircraft performance files are accepted.

 .. warning::

-        Always save a copy of the flight plan in PLN format to be able to reload all information.
-Writing to and reading from other formats like X-Plane FMS might result in information loss.
+        Always save a copy of the flight plan in LNMPLN format to be able to reload all information.
+Exporting to and reading from other formats like X-Plane FMS might result in information loss.

 .. _append-flight-plan: